gitstanhub/test-automation-experiment-zooplus/README.md

 * Make sure to have Java installed on your local machine

 ## Usage
-To run the test suite from the project root directory:
+To run the test suite from the project root directory, first generate the Gradle executables once:
 ```zsh
 gradle wrapper
 ```
+Then run with:
 ```zsh
 ./gradlew clean test --tests CartTests
 ```